-This response strategy assists with the natural dispersion process; creating mixing through physical agitation by using a vessel's propellers and wake, which encourages the oil to break into smaller particle sizes that are more easily biodegraded.
+This response strategy assists with the natural dispersion process; creating mixing through physical agitation, by using a vessel's propellers and wake, which encourages the oil to break into smaller particle sizes that are more easily biodegraded.
 The two common activities associated with mechanical dispersion are:

-- + manoeuvring a vessel through the slick, using propeller wash and vessel wake to create mixing in the water body; and - + spraying water from the fire hose of a vessel and moving the vessel through the water body to create additional mixing and breakup of the slick.
+- + Manoeuvring a vessel through the slick, using propeller wash and vessel wake to create mixing in the water body - + Spraying water from the fire hose of a vessel and moving the vessel through the water body to create additional mixing and breakup of the slick.

 Table 11-2 provides guidance to the IMT on the actions and responsibilities that should be considered when selecting this strategy.
+Table 11-3 provides a list of resources that may be used to implement this strategy.
 The OSC and/or Incident Commander is ultimately responsible for implementing the response, and may therefore determine that some tasks be varied, should not be implemented or be reassigned.